Md-razvi/WeatherApp/Readme.md

 API : https://api.openweathermap.org/data/2.5/weather?lat={lat}&lon={lon}&appid={API key}

-API Tools: I am using here Thubder client in the vs code you can post man also , It doesn't matter .
+API Tools: I am using here Thubder client in the vs code you can use *Post Man* also , It doesn't matter .

 ##DESCRIPTION